top of page

 Here’s a simple breakdown of what you need to do:

-Give written notice to your employee that you are considering changes due to financial constraints — this is called a section 189(3) notice.
+1. Give Written Notice: Provide your employee with written notice that you are considering changes due to financial constraints.
+This is known as a section 189(3) notice.

-Start a consultation process: Sit down (formally) with the employee and discuss the situation.
-This is not just a courtesy — it’s a legal requirement.
+2. Start a Consultation Process: Sit down formally with the employee to discuss the situation.
+This is not just a courtesy; it’s a legal requirement.

-If there’s no agreement, and all options are exhausted, you may proceed with termination for operational requirements — but only if the process was fair and all alternatives were genuinely considered.
+9. Termination for Operational Requirements: If there’s no agreement and all options are exhausted, you may proceed with termination for operational requirements.
+However, this must only occur if the process was fair and all alternatives were genuinely considered.

 ⚠️ Don’t Risk Costly Mistakes

-Skipping this process or making unilateral decisions can land you in hot water with the CCMA or Labour Court.
-You may be ordered to pay compensation, reinstate the employee, or even face penalties for unfair dismissal.
+Skipping this process or making unilateral decisions can land you in serious trouble with the CCMA or Labour Court.
+You may face orders to pay compensation, reinstate the employee, or even incur penalties for unfair dismissal.

 ✅ Bottom Line

-If your business is struggling, reducing salaries and hours might be part of the solution — but it must be done lawfully.
-Get proper legal advice and follow the process.
+If your business is struggling, reducing salaries and hours might be part of the solution.
+However, it must be done lawfully.
+Always seek proper legal advice and follow the process.
 Consult.
 Engage.
 Document.

 Need help drafting a section 189 notice or employee agreement?
 We’re here to assist.